react-auth-kit/react-auth-kit/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Current behaviour** \
-A clear and consise description of what is happening.
+A clear and consist description of what is happening.
 If possible, give reasoning behind difference in current behaviour and expected behaviour

 **Possible solutions** (Optional) \
 Give ideas for solving the problem, provide relevant links to additional packages you are mentioning